DatePhotos.AI LogoDatePhotos.AIAI

 Mistake 3: Inconsistent Lighting Direction

-What People Do: Add highlights or shadows without considering original light source.
+What People Do: Add highlights or shadows without considering the original light source.

 Mistake 4: Selective Focus That Makes No Sense